 Here in Acts 24:18 (as well as 21:26) the word “purified” in the Greek is Strong’s G48 ἡγνισμένον/hēgnismenon meaning: having been ceremonially cleansed.
 Thayer’s Greek Lexicon states: to take upon oneself a purification, and is used of Nazarite or those who had taken upon themselves a temporary or a life-long vow to abstain from wine and all kinds of intoxicating drink, from every defilement and from shaving the head.

-If Paul had been teaching and preaching that the Law of Moses was abolished and done away with then why, oh why would he perform such a hypocritical act as this ceremonial rite from the Law of God as given through Moses?
-He blatantly admits to purifying himself and giving offerings at the temple in his testimony for his defense.
+“If“ Paul had been teaching that the Law of Moses was abolished and done away with then why, oh why, would he perform such a hypocritical act as this ceremonial rite from the Law of God given through Moses?
+He deliberately admits to purifying himself and giving offerings at the temple in his testimony for his defense.

 Either the Law of Moses is abolished or it is valid; it cannot be both.

 Acts 25:8 Paul argued in his defense, “Neither against the law of the Jews, nor against the temple, nor against Caesar have I committed any offense.”